timescale/docs.timescale.com-content/getting-started/configuring.md

 a lightweight scheduler that schedules jobs.
 On top of that, any additional workers you allocate here will run background jobs when needed.

 For larger queries, PostgreSQL automatically uses parallel workers if they are available.
-To configure this on PostgreSQL 10+, use the `max_parallel_workers` setting; for PostgreSQL 9.6, nothing needs to be done.
+To configure this on PostgreSQL 10 or later, use the `max_parallel_workers` setting; for PostgreSQL 9.6, nothing needs to be done.
 Increasing this setting will improve query performance for larger queries.
 Smaller queries may not trigger parallel workers.

+>:WARNING: Support for PostgresSQL 9.6 and 10 is deprecated and will
+>be removed in a future release.
+We recommend that you use at least
+>PostgreSQL 11.4 or 12.0.

 Finally, you must configure `max_worker_processes` to be at least the sum of `timescaledb.max_background_workers` and `max_parallel_workers`.